 Each year, a conference theme allows industry leaders to focus their efforts on specific global issues.

 See the conference archive page to learn more about previous Legionella Conference agendas and to see photos from past events.

-In 2020, the Legionella Conference takes place August 19 – 21 in Chicago, Illinois with the theme of Prevention of Disease and Injury from Waterborne Pathogens in Health Care.
+The theme for the next Legionella Conference is Prevention of Disease and Injury from Waterborne Pathogens in Health Care.
 This theme will enable relevant members of academia, government, industry, health care and regulatory to discuss how we can collectively minimize the occurrence of Legionella and other opportunistic pathogens specifically in the health care setting.

 Topics covered will include:

 - Lessons learned from conducting outbreak investigations (surveillance, reporting and response)

 - Reducing energy and water demand